 3. It’s never too late to change

 How long have you put up with a toxic relationship or friendship?
-How long have you been thinking about that journey that excites you more than anything else?
-How long have you been bearing these things because of fear?
+Or have you been thinking about that journey that excites you more than anything else?
+Or have you been bearing these things because of fear?

 If there’s truly something going wrong in your life or if there’s something you want to do, create an action plan.
 You already have the goal.
 Now, take the necessary steps to make it a reality.